Gaining Closure Through Dreamwork

 How does this help with closure?

-Closure can feel impossible when we are stuck in rumination or blame, unaware how to shift emotional pain.
+Closure can feel impossible when we are stuck in rumination or blame, unable to shift emotional pain.
 Dreams act as a valuable bridge between our conscious awareness (explicit memory) and subconscious programming (implicit memory).
 By working with your dreams, we can often trace recurring patterns, hidden insights and identify unresolved emotional wounds by pinpointing the origin of your core trauma imprint.
 This gives us the opportunity to integrate the new and old experiences, ultimately leading to closure.

 Case Study Example: Friendship breakup / Mother wound

-The following is a condensed example of a dream sequence over the period of several months, to give an idea of the dreamwork process and how dreams can be used therapeutically for emotional healing.
+The following is a condensed example of a dream sequence over the period of several months, to give an idea of the dreamwork process and how dreams can be used therapeutically for emotional healing.Dream 1: A vivid and terrifying nightmare where the dreamer was at first feeling safe and vulnerable in her mother’s arms but swiftly changed into being violently strangled by the mother figure, who wasn’t actually her mother and had been disguising herself, causing intense shock and betrayal.
+The location of the dream was the place where the dreamer and her friend first met.

 Dream 2: Many recurring dreams over several months where the friend would appear in the dream but always have her back turned away from the dreamer and would never speak.

 Dream 3: The friend was with the dreamer walking around a city, she was talking and being friendly but when the dreamer said she was going home, the friend got agitated and said no, I want to go to a restaurant.
 The dreamer started planning where to eat, the friend did not help, expecting the dreamer to organise everything, but no restaurant was acceptable to the friend.
-Eventually, the friend started leading the dreamer to another part of the city, it started to feel unsettling, the friend’s energy was changing into something darker, the dreamer started to notice but still trusted her so kept going.
+Eventually, the friend started leading the dreamer to another part of the city, it started to feel unsettling, the friend’s energy was changing into something darker, the dreamer started to notice but she still trusted her so kept going.
 They arrived at an apartment door with the number 13, just before she opened the door, the dreamer suddenly realised she was being deceived and that something bad would happen if she went through the door.

-The trauma origin
+The deeper trauma origin

 Steps to use dreamwork for closure: